[Case Study] How to Go From ZERO to SEVEN Pull-Ups in 10-Weeks Even When You’re a Busy Mom of Four and Work Full-time

 In all athletic feats and sports, body composition plays a significant role in performance.
 It’s the same with the pull-up.
 If you score greater than 0.5 on this test, then we must first address this area.
 It’s really that important.

-1. Can you hold a two-minute straight arm plank hold?
+1. Can you maintain a two-minute straight arm plank hold?

-2. Can you hold a two-minute glute bridge hold (hips high)?
+2. Are you capable of holding a two-minute glute bridge hold (hips elevated)?

 3. Can you hang from a pull-up bar (overhand grip) for sixty seconds?